TYPO3-Documentation/t3docs-wiki-migration/output_pages/Slack.rst

 Botty
 =====

-Botty [outdated wiki link] : Botty (or T3Bot) is a bot which is active in Slack.
+`Botty <t3bot>`__ : Botty (or T3Bot) is a bot which is active in Slack.
 You can use Botty in most channels (Botty must be invited to a channel like a normal user for this to work).